BENENDEN SCHOOL (KENT) LIMITED

 7. Suspension, Exclusion and Required Removal

-(a) The Headmistress’s discretion to suspend or exclude your child from the School.
+7.1 The Headmistress’s discretion to suspend or exclude your child from the School.
 The Headmistress may in her discretion suspend or, in serious or persistent cases, exclude your child from the School if she considers that your child's conduct or behaviour (including behaviour or conduct outside school) is unsatisfactory and the suspension or exclusion is in the School's best interests or those of your child or other children.

-(d) What happens if your child is suspended, excluded or removed from the School.
-Should the Headmistress exercise her right under either Clause 7(a) or Clause 7(c) above you will not be entitled to any refund or remission of fees or supplemental charges due (whether paid or payable) in or relating to the term in which your child is excluded or suspended and (save in the case of suspension) the deposit will be forfeited meaning that the School will retain the deposit.
-If you are required to remove your child from the School as a result of the Headmistress exercising her discretion under Clause 7(c)(ii) then the deposit will be credited in the usual way (see Clause 2(c)).
+7.4.1 Should the Headmistress exercise her right under either Clause 7.1 or Clause 7.3 above you will not be entitled to any refund or remission of fees or supplemental charges due (whether paid or payable) in or relating to the term in which your child is excluded, suspended or removed and (save in the case of suspension, or in the circumstances referred to in this final sentence of this Clause) the deposit will be forfeited meaning that the School will retain the deposit.
+If you are required to remove your child from the School as a result of the Headmistress exercising her discretion under Clause 7.3.2 then the deposit will be credited in the usual way (see Clause 2.3).

 8. The School's Obligations

-(a) The period of your child's schooling.
-Subject to these terms and conditions, the School will accept your child as a pupil of the School from the time of joining the School until the end of her secondary schooling, ie to the end of the Sixth Form (Year 13).
-However, except where the School agrees otherwise in writing and even where the School has imposed conditions on entry into the Sixth Form, if you wish to withdraw your child prior to entering the sixth form,
+8.1 The period of your child's schooling.
+Subject to these terms and conditions, the School will accept your child as a pupil of the School from the time of joining the School until the end of her secondary schooling, i.e., to the end year 13 (VI2).
+However, except where the School agrees otherwise in writing and even where the School has imposed conditions on entry into the sixth form, if you wish to withdraw your child prior to entering the sixth form,

-(b) The scope of our duty to exercise reasonable skill and care for your child's education and welfare.
+8.2 The scope of our duty to exercise reasonable skill and care for your child's education and welfare.
 While your child remains a pupil of the School, we will exercise reasonable skill and care in respect of her education and welfare.
 This obligation will apply during school hours and at other times when your child is permitted to be on School premises or is participating in activities organised by the School.
-We cannot accept any responsibility for the welfare of your child while off the School premises unless she is taking part in a school activity or otherwise under the direct supervision of a member of School staff.
+We cannot accept any responsibility for the welfare of your child while off the School premises unless they are taking part in a school activity or otherwise under the direct supervision of a member of School staff.
 The School shall adhere to and comply with the National Minimum Standards for Boarding Schools (applicable from time to time) published under the Children Act 1989 (as amended or superseded).

-(c) Consent to participation in contact sports and similar activities.
+8.3 Consent to participation in contact sports and similar activities.
 Unless you notify us to the contrary, you consent to your child participating, under supervision, in contact sports and in other normal sports and activities which may entail some risk of physical injury.

-(g) Monitoring your child's progress at the School.
+8.7 Monitoring your child's progress at the School.
 We will monitor your child's progress at the School and produce regular written reports.
 We will advise you if we have any concern about your child's progress but we do not undertake to diagnose dyslexia or other conditions.
 A formal assessment can be arranged either by you or by the School at your expense.

 9. The Parents' Obligations